Shopping tips for lactose-intolerant people

 • A list of all additives, such as emulsifiers, preservatives, coloring and flavoring agents.

 • Any allergens in the product: There are particularly strict regulations about the labeling of the main ingredients that can cause allergies or sensitive reactions.
-Currently, 14 substances and products must be labeled as potential allergens.
-Besides milk, these include things like soy, wheat, eggs, peanuts, almonds and walnuts.
-Such ingredients have to be specifically highlighted by using different writing (such as bold type) or a different background color.
+Allergen labeling in Germany currently covers 14 ingredients: In addition to milk it also includes soy, wheat, eggs, peanuts, almonds and walnuts.
+These ingredients have to be specifically highlighted by using different writing (such as bold type) or a different background color.

-• Whether the product has milk or lactose in it (though the exact amount doesn't have to be specified).
+• Whether the product has milk or lactose in it without specifying the exact amount.

 • Milk sugar